 Below we provide 5 simple steps to start your transformation from a newbie to travel rewards guru.
-Travel hacking might seem to be easy, but in fact it has bunch of unobvious details and features to go beyond regular ways of travel maximization.
+Travel hacking might seem to be easy, but in fact, it has a bunch of unobvious details and features that go beyond regular ways of travel maximization.

 Travel hacking is all about saving money on travel.
-You can do that by obtaining “points” and “miles” offered by airlines and hotels loyalty programs and certain credit cards.
+You can do that by obtaining “points” and “miles” offered by airline and hotel loyalty programs and certain credit cards.

 The concept of a travel hacking is quite simple.
 You earn points and miles the following ways:

 Before you start to participate in any travel rewards program, decide on your goals.
 How do you want to utilize your travel points?
-Are you interested in domestic flights, or you are willing to travel internationally?
-Do you want to fly often with budget airlines, or you strive for a first class experience?
-Your goal have an impact on a strategy of travel hacking, namely choice of loyalty program, number of points, where to get them, how to redeem them, etc.
+Are you interested in domestic flights, or are you willing to travel internationally?
+Do you want to fly often with budget airlines, or do you strive for a first-class experience?
+Your goal will have an impact on your strategy of travel hacking: choice of loyalty program, number of points, where to get them, how to redeem them, etc.

 Travel hacking is a long-term game and takes some time and patience.
-Setting up the right goal is crucial to develop effective strategy of points and miles acquisition and redemption.
-The right goal will help you to stay focused and develop necessary consumer habits leading to maximization of your points.
+Setting up the right goal is crucial to develop an effective strategy for point and mile acquisition and redemption.
+The right goal will help you to stay focused and to develop necessary consumer habits leading to maximization of your points.

 Let’s dive into a representative example.
-If you are a frequent business traveller within US who often stays at Mariott hotels during business trips, you might want to sign up for Southwest Airlines Rapid Rewards and to combine it with Mariott Rewards loyalty program.
-Why so?
+If you are a frequent business traveler within the US, who often stays at Marriott hotels during business trips, you might want to sign up for Southwest Airlines Rapid Rewards and combine it with the Marriott Rewards loyalty program.
+Why?

-Southwest Airlines operates mostly domestic routes and is very convenient for travel within US.
-Mariott Rewards loyalty program will grant you 600 travel points for each stay eligible to redeem for Southwest Airlines flights, and 10 Mariott points per $1 spent on room rates and qualifying charges at Mariott.
-Plus, you can redeem any amount of your Mariott points for Southwest Rapid Rewards points.
+Southwest Airlines operates mostly domestic routes and is very convenient for travel within the US.
+The Marriott Rewards loyalty program will grant you 600 travel points for each eligible stay to redeem for Southwest Airlines flights and 10 Marriott points per $1 spent on room rates and qualifying charges at Marriott.
+Plus, you can redeem any amount of your Marriott points for Southwest Rapid Rewards points.

-Credit cards with juicy travel rewards program is a must to achieve your travel maximization goal fast.
+Credit cards with juicy travel rewards programs are a must to achieve your travel maximization goal fast.
 The more powerful the rewarding capability of your card is, the quicker you’ll reach your goal.

-Сredit cards that include travel rewards program are very different.
+Сredit cards that include travel rewards programs are very different.
 Some banks issue credit cards that are co-branded with airlines and hotel chains.
 Features of credit cards that provide travel rewards vary dramatically: they have different signup bonuses, require different credit score to be approved, etc. Thus, don’t rush, but choose your card wisely.
-Here we picked a few of best travel rewards credit cards that are quite friendly to travel reward newbies.
+Here we picked a few of the best credit cards for travel reward newbies.

 When you choose your travel rewards credit card, pay special attention to the following features:

 Let’s come back to the example we provided in Step 3.
-A business traveller who often flights with Southwest Airlines and stays at Mariott might like to apply for one of the Chase Visa Southwest Rapid Rewards® credit cards.
-These cards will grant you 50,000 Southwest Rapid points after you spent $2,000 on purchases within first 3 months, 2 points per $1 spent with Southwest Airlines and at partner companies, and 1 point per $1 spent on other purchases.
+A business traveler who often flights with Southwest Airlines and stays at the Marriott might like to apply for one of the Chase Visa Southwest Rapid Rewards® credit cards.
+This card will grant you 50,000 Southwest Rapid points after you spent $2,000 on purchases within the first 3 months, 2 points per $1 spent on Southwest Airlines and at partner companies, and 1 point per $1 spent on other purchases.

-To earn additional travel points, you may sign up for dining programs or shopping through online hotels’ or airlines’ portals.
+To earn additional travel points, you may sign up for dining programs or shop through online hotel’s or airline’s portals.
 Dining programs, which are provided by many airlines and hotels, grant you additional reward points when you dine out at particular places.